 One of the best ways to find out if a property management company is worth its salt is through word-of-mouth.
 Most companies can control the information about them on the internet, but they cannot control what other customers say.
-Talk to other investors, real estate agents and landlords.
+Talk to other investors, real estate agents, and landlords.
+Ask them:

 Talk to multiple people.
 If you hear the same great thing about a company multiple times, it’s probably true.
 These types of positive reviews are definitely credible.
 They should have a large impact on your final decision.

 You’ve used social media to narrow down your options.
 Word-of-mouth will probably give you some strong contenders from what is left.
 Use your narrowed down list to start going the extra mile.
 Meet with a representative from each of the companies you have left.